dshanske/bridgy-publish/readme.txt

 The plugin requires the [webmention](https://wordpress.org/plugins/webmention/) plugin and will not work without it.

+== Upgrade Notice ==

+= 1.0.1 =
+Fixes bugs with update to the Webmention Plugin.
+Planning additional improvements

 == Changelog ==

 = Version 1.0.1 =
 	* Bug Fixes
 	* If Indieweb Plugin is installed, move settings under that menu
+	* If WP_DEBUG is set - send Publish entries to the error log

 = Version 1.0.0 =
 	* Initial release